hherman1/intern-dev-project/README.md

 ## AWS Lambda Source

-The AWS Lambda source is available in the folder /lambda-java-src
+The AWS Lambda source is available in the folder /lambda-java-src.
+It is compiled with `mvn package`

 This project is forked from https://github.com/searchkit/searchkit-boilerplate